wp-plugins/spectacula-threaded-comments/readme.txt

 = Warning =

-Every effort has been made to make this work with as wide a variety of themes as is possible but we can't cover every eventuality so some themes out there will cause problems with this plugin without you doing something to either the plug-in or the theme first.
+Every effort has been made to make this work with as wide a variety of themes as possible but we can't cover every eventuality so some themes out there will cause problems with this plugin without you doing something to either the plug-in or the theme first.
 The most likely cause of problems is that some of the CSS in the theme conflicts with the CSS in the comments.
-There are various other area where problems could arise, such as if the theme doesn't call the comments.php using the `comments_template();` template tag or if your theme deals with comments in an unusual way, such as placing them in a sidebar or calling them in using Ajax that conflicts with out own.
+There are various other areas where problems could arise, such as if the theme doesn't call the comments.php using the `comments_template();` template tag or if your theme deals with comments in an unusual way, such as placing them in a sidebar or calling them in using Ajax that conflicts with our own.
 A missing or unusual DOCTYPE could cause problems too, in fact there are lots of things that could cause strangeness.
-However with most of the themes I've tested this with it has worked without issue straight out of the gate and even if it doesn't look right you need only disable the plug-in to go back to how things were so nothing lost.
+However with most of the themes I've tested this with it has worked without issue straight out of the gate and even if it doesn't look right you need only disable the plug-in to go back to how things were, so nothing's lost.

 == Installation ==

 = The install =

+You can either install the plugin using the WordPress auto-installer, or manually:

 1. Upload `commenting.php` and all sub folders to `/wp-content/plugins/spec-comments/` or `/wp-content/mu-plugins/` directory.